chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

     To know more about config verify you can check [Config Verify Doc page](/automate/ha_verification_check/).

-    Once the verification is succesfully completed, then proceed with deployment, In case of failure please fix the issue and re-run the verify command.
+    Once the verification is successfully completed, then proceed with deployment, In case of failure please fix the issue and re-run the verify command.

-##### Steps to deploy
+## Steps to Deploy

 1. Continue with the deployment after generating the config: